purplekrayon/SMAP/drafttutorial.md

 - visualize SMAP by adding visualization parameters
 - plot a time series of SMAP soil moisture for a point geometry

-After completing this tutorial, you will be able to choose the optimal SMAP product for your analysis/applicaiton.
-And you will be able to import, vizualize, and analyze a time series of SMAP soil moisture data in Google Earth Engine.
+After completing this tutorial, you will be able to choose the optimal SMAP product for your analysis/application.
+And you will be able to import, visualize, and analyze a time series of SMAP soil moisture data in Google Earth Engine.

-## Soil Mositure Active Passive (SMAP)
+## Soil Moisture Active Passive (SMAP)

 ### Mission objective